Martha Crone begins her 26th and last year as Garden Curator as the Garden enters its 52nd year.

 By April 14th, the Hepaticas were in full bloom.
 The Spring weather was ideal for the two weeks leading up to April 20, the trees were budding, there was no rain, the forests in Northern Minnesota were the driest on record.
 Then there was a killing frost on the night of April 22nd, and although the flowers seemed to be unharmed the buds on Oaks and Ashes froze.
 (1)

-Later in the Spring Martha planted two new species:
+Later in the Spring Martha planted one new species:

 May 17 - Salix caprea, French Willow, not native, no source given.

 IN the Friends’ Newsletter (Vol. 6 No. 3, July 1958), the death of Clinton Odell was announced.
 Friends Vice President Dorothy Binder wrote the following:

 “With the death of Mr. Clinton M. Odell June 4th at the age of 80, the Friends of the Wild Flower Garden have lost their founder, their president and their most devoted and enthusiastic member.